jeffnyalik/MobileClinicAPI/readme.md

 The Restful API has been developed using C#/ASpNetCore webAPI.
 The functionality of the API includes:

-1.Adding patient records to the database
+ # Adding patient records to the database
-2. Getting the patients Details.
+ # Getting the patients Details.
-3.Getting A single patient details.
+ # Getting A single patient details.
-4.Updating the patients records
+ # Updating the patients records
-5.Deleting the patient record
+ # Deleting the patient record

 ## Tools used include: